 No matter where one hails from, cuisine always brings us together – Peruvian fare is no exception.
 Sample traditional dishes like ceviche made with fresh seafood sourced off its coastlines, lomo saltado stir-fried beef accompanied by potatoes, quinoa salads brimming with flavor, and alpaca meat tacos.
 For the more adventurous palate, why not try a serving of cuy (roasted guinea pig marinated overnight) coupled with chili peppers?
-This indulgence provides travelers much more than mere nourishment; it’s an opportunity to savor unique flavors otherwise unknown.
+This indulgence provides travelers with much more than mere nourishment; it’s an opportunity to savor unique flavors otherwise unknown.

 Explore Peru’s Culture Through Volunteering